nemesisdb/nemesisdb/docs/docs/tutorials/sessions/end-session.md

 ---

 # End Session
-A session ends when it expires or when command with `SH_END`.
+A session ends when it expires or when commanded by `SH_END`.

 When using `SH_END` the session is deleted (including its data).
 When a session expires, there is a flag which controls if the session is deleted.